The Case Files of Biblia Bookstore: Manga

 A manga adaptation, illustrated by Nakano, began serialization in Kadokawa Shoten's magazine Altima Ace on February 18, 2012.
 In October 2012, Altima Ace ceased publication; the manga was transferred to Monthly Asuka.
-The series finished serialization in 2014, with its individual chapters being collected into six tankōbon volumes.
+The series finished serialization on July 24, 2014, with its individual chapters being collected into six tankōbon volumes.

-Another manga adaptation, illustrated by Ryō Kōda, began serialization in Kodansha's Good!
-Afternoon magazine on July 6, 2012.
-As of 2014, its individual chapters have been collected into three tankōbon volumes.
+A second manga adaptation, illustrated by Ryō Kōda, was serialized in Kodansha's Good!
+Afternoon magazine from July 6, 2012 to September 6, 2013.
+Its individual chapters were collected into three tankōbon volumes.

+A third manga adaptation, illustrated by Haruki Niwa, was serialized on Kadokawa Shoten's Young Ace Up website on February 23, 2024.
+As of November 2025, its individual chapters have been collected into three tankōbon volumes.